 - Pick fighters: When buying seeds or plants, look for disease-resistant varieties.

 - Use companion-planting techniques: This will help to deter unfriendly insects and invite helpful ones.
 You can even buy pest-eating insects like ladybugs and praying mantises at garden-supply centers.

 - Explore non-toxic remedies for garden pests: Crushed eggshells or a powdered rock called diatomaceous earth can be spread around plants to keep slugs away.
 A half-cup of hot pepper sauce mixed in water with a tablespoon of soap and sprayed on plants can discourage larger animal invaders such as raccoons and rabbits.
 A heavy spray of soapy water will rid leaves and flowers of aphids.

-- Use a hands-on approach: Daily (and nightly) inspections can reveal slugs, tomato hornworm and other pests.
-Simply pick them off by hand.
+- Use a hands-on approach: Daily (and nightly) inspections can reveal slugs, tomato hornworms, and other pests.
+Pick them off by hand.

 Beauty without Chemicals—Organic Lawns and Ornamentals

 The attractive lawns, shrubbery, and ornamental flowers that contribute so much to the enjoyment of your home can also be maintained using organic methods as long as you follow the basic principle of working with nature rather than fighting against it.

 Tending an organic lawn may take a bit more time and energy than traditional methods, but it is worth the trouble, as lawn care chemicals are some of the most damaging to health and the environment.

 - Give them a chance: Give your plants a head start by choosing varieties that are well suited both to your climate and geography and to their place in your garden, i.e., sun versus shade, wet versus dry, etc. Always look for disease-resistant varieties.

 - Consider using beautiful native plants: They will give your garden a natural, woodsy look and require far less attention than showy non-natives.